osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

 | api/v1/configuration/\<ComponentId\>/DataSource  | `PUT` | Configures or updates the Structured Data Files data source configuration |
 | api/v1/configuration/\<ComponentId\>/DataSource | `DELETE` | Deletes the Structured Data Files data source configuration |

-**Note:** Replace \<ComponentId\> with the ID of your Structured Data Files component, for example _StructuredDataFiles1_. <!---ID in this sentence is inconsistant with Id in the Data filters configuration topic.--->
+**Note:** Replace \<ComponentId\> with the ID of your Structured Data Files component, for example _StructuredDataFiles1_. <!---ID in this sentence is inconsistent with Id in the Data filters configuration topic.--->